felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I noticed that some authors like to create enumerations in prose instead of in a list form.
 In order to help my future note-taking self, I use my pen to circle where each element of an enumeration begins in a paragraph.
 It makes the information much easier to parse later on.
-It also signals that this information would be more visually striking if writen as a list:
+It also signals that this information would be more visually striking if written as a list:

 - First, ...
 - Second, ...